 # How to Switch Strata Cleaning Contractors: A Step-by-Step Guide for OC Managers and Building Managers Realcorp Commercial Cleaning is a Melbourne-based, family owned company providing strata cleani...

 Realcorp Commercial Cleaning is a Melbourne-based, family owned company providing strata cleaning services across 15+ residential buildings including Precinct, Parque, Triptych, and Gravity Tower.
-We've been engaged as a replacement contractor more times than we can count — and we've developed a structured transition process that minimises disruption to residents and building management.
+We've been brought in as a replacement contractor multiple times, and we've built a structured transition process that keeps disruption low for residents and building management alike.

-This guide is for OC managers and building managers who are considering switching strata cleaning contractors.
-We'll walk through the full process: reviewing your existing contract, running a tender, managing the transition, and what to watch for in the first month.
+This guide is for OC managers and building managers weighing up a contractor switch.
+We'll walk through the full process: reviewing your existing contract, running a tender, managing the handover, and what to watch closely in the first month.

-The fear that holds many OC managers back from switching is the fear of disruption.
-That fear is legitimate — a poorly managed contractor transition can generate resident complaints, create accountability gaps, and add work for building management at exactly the wrong time.
-But the fear should not keep you in a bad contract.
-A well-managed transition to the right contractor is straightforward, and the payoff — better service, less complaint management, and an accountable partner — is significant.
+The thing that holds most OC managers back from switching is fear of disruption.
+That fear is legitimate.
+A poorly managed transition generates resident complaints, creates accountability gaps, and lands more work on building management at exactly the wrong time.
+But that fear shouldn't keep you in a contract that isn't performing.
+A well-managed transition to the right contractor is straightforward, and the payoff — consistent service delivery, fewer complaints to field, and an auditable, accountable partner — is real and measurable.

-Before you do anything else, read your current cleaning contract.
+Before anything else, read your current cleaning contract.

 The key provisions to identify:

-Termination for Cause Many contracts include a provision allowing termination with shorter or no notice if the contractor has materially breached the contract.
+Termination for cause Many contracts include a provision allowing termination with shorter or no notice if the contractor has materially breached the contract.
 If you have documented evidence of persistent underperformance — failure to deliver services specified in the scope, unresolved complaints, inability to provide cleaning records — this may give you grounds for termination for cause.
-Consult with your OC's legal advisor before relying on a termination-for-cause provision.
+Consult your OC's legal advisor before relying on this provision.

-Once you've reviewed the contract, establish your earliest possible termination date and work backwards from there to plan the tender and transition timeline.
+Once you've reviewed the contract, establish your earliest possible termination date and work backwards to plan the tender and transition timeline.

 Build a file that includes: